HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

-Another way to review the quality of data entry in any column in a spreadsheet is to create [a filter](sort.html) or a [pivot table](pivot.html) as described in chapter 2.
+Another way to review the quality of data entry in any column in a spreadsheet is to create [a filter](sort.html) or a [pivot table](pivot.html) as described in Chapter 3.
 This allows you to quickly inspect the range of values that appear in that column, and whether they match what you expected to find.

 What should you do when you discover bad data in your project?
 Sometimes small issues are relatively straightforward and do not call into question the integrity of the entire dataset.
-Sometimes you can fix these using methods we describe in [Chapter 4: Clean Up Messy Data](clean.html).
+Sometimes you can fix these using methods we describe in [Chapter 5: Clean Up Messy Data](clean.html).
 But larger issues can be more problematic.
 Follow the source of your data stream to try to identify where the issue began.
 If you cannot find and fix the issue on your own, contact the data provider